ogbotemi-2000/rmrf-css/README.md

 ## Acknowledgements

-+ [W3C CSS Specification for selectors](https://www.w3.org/TR/selectors-3/#sequence): For the documents from which algorithm used in validating used CSS selectors was created
++ [W3C CSS Specification for selectors](https://www.w3.org/TR/selectors-3/#sequence): For the documents from which the algorithm used in validating used CSS selectors was created